comradequinn/q/README.md

 There are two methods of specifying a schema, either by using `QSF` (`q`'s `S`chema `F`ormat) or by providing a JSON based `OpenAPI schema object`.

-In either case, note that `grounding` must be disabled to use a `schema`.
-This is a current stipulation of the `Gemini API`, not `q` itself.
+In either case, note that `grounding` will be implicitly disabled when using a `schema`, this is a current stipulation of the `Gemini API`, not `q` itself.

 #### QSF (Q's Schema Format)